collabskus/sambar/Docs/Basics.md

 ## Exiting

+Right clicking anywhere on the bar will open a context menu containing the option to exit.

-You can kill `sambar.exe` from the task manager or by running `taskkill /IM sambar.exe` from cmd/pwsh.
+You can also kill `sambar.exe` from the task manager or by running `taskkill /IM sambar.exe` from cmd/pwsh.
 Even while running the terminal, since the bar window runs on its own UI thread the `Main()` returns immediately, so `Ctrl-C` wont work to kill sambar.

 # Widgets